codeincontext/claudeck/README.md

 # 🎛️ Claudeck

 **Physical buttons for Claude Code.
-Bypass the keyboard - buttons wired straight to the terminal.**
+Control Claude instantly from your Stream Deck - no keyboard, no switching windows, just press and go.**

 ![Claudeck in Action](hero-image.jpg)